elegantchaos/SkyrimCompiler/README.md

 I didn't know about them when I started mine, and of course we all have our own agendas, motivations, areas of expertise and language preferences.

+The [Mutagen project](https://github.com/Mutagen-Modding/Mutagen) also looks interesting, and is similar in scope to my [SwiftESP](https://github.com/elegantchaos/SwiftESP), which underpins the skyrim compiler.

 That said, I'd be up for collaborating if we could figure out some places where it would make sense.

 ### References